birdandhike.com logo

 Golden Canyon Trail

-Badwater Road at Golden Canyon Road (view south)
+Badwater Road at Golden Canyon Road (view S)

 Overview

-This is a fairly easy, 1.4-mile walk up a picturesque, narrow, and geologically interesting canyon.
+This is a fairly easy, 1.5-mile walk up a picturesque, narrow, and geologically interesting canyon (3 miles round-trip).
 The route ends at the base of the Red Cathedral, a brick-red wall that towers above the end of the canyon.
-Along the first mile, ten trail markers coordinate with a printed booklet that provides information on the geology of the area.
+Along the first mile, trail markers coordinate with a printed booklet that provides information on the geology of the area.
 Hiking up the canyon for about 0.5 miles past the last marker brings you to the base of the Red Cathedral, which can be seen from many places along the upper portion of the trail.
+The hike returns over the same trail, as this is an in-and-out hike.

-The trail guide booklet is available at the Visitor Center and at the trailhead for 25 cents.
+The trail guide booklet is available at the Visitor Center and at the trailhead for a small fee.

 Link to map.